ksalzke/completed-task-report-omnifocus-plugin/README.md

 This plug-in bundle also contains several functions in the `completedReportLib` which may be useful in adapting it to fit your own needs or in creating other plugins.

+## loadSyncedPrefs ()

+This function loads the synced preferences for the 'Completed Task Report' plugin.

+## getExcludedTags ()

+This function returns an array of excluded tags, as set in the preferences.
+If no preference has been set, it returns an empty array.

 ## getTasksCompletedBetweenDates (startDate, endDate)

 This function takes a start time and end time (in the Date format) as input and returns an array of the tasks that have been completed between the two times.